CLARIAH/burgerLinker/README.md

 -	max Lev Dist 1 for family names with 2-3 characters

 ### 2. Date filtering assumptions
 1. Persons will not become older than 110 years of age
+2. Persons can marry after age 14
-2. Children are born to
+3. Children are born to
 - married parents,
 - five years before the parents married, or
 - up to 9 months after the father perished.
-3. A woman will give birth to children at an age between 14 and 50 years
+4. Women can give birth to children between age 14 and 50 years
-4. A man will father children at an age between 14 and stop depending on the partner
+5. Men can become father after age 14, and stop reproducing after their wife turns 50

 ---